What are Bridges of Peace and Hope Clubs?

 Make New Friends and Learn About New Places

 Tell Us What You’re Doing and What You Hope to Do

 Making connections with people in communities that are unique and different than their own allows our club members to grow as citizens of the world.
 Our clubs use modern technology, educational tools, and neighborly compassion to learn about and connect with their BoPH partners.
 We believe global awareness can and should be fostered through genuine engagement and exchange.

 There are many ways to build bridges of correspondence between BoPHopers from pen pal letters, to collaborative projects, and video chats.
 We encourage our clubs to make connections to make a change and will help at every step along the way!

 Be Creative: Artistic Expression

 To foster community and creativity among our clubs around the world, we invite clubs to contribute art each month centered on our Bridge of the Month themes.
-February’s theme is Love Is A Bridge.
+April’s theme is Imagination Is A Bridge.